-- For the intended treatment in accordance with this manual and with the instructions given by the responsible clinical personnel. - In accordance with the operating conditions specified in this manual. - In original and unmodified shape and only with compatible accessories.
+- For the intended treatment in accordance with this manual and with the instructions given by the responsible clinical personnel. - In accordance with the operating conditions specified in this manual. - In original and unmodified shape and only with accessories specified or approved by Breas Medical.